suefeng/earth-meteorite-landings/README.md

 Navigate to the Favorites page and you should see something like this if it's working:
 <img width="1462" alt="image" src="https://github.com/suefeng/earth-meteorite-landings/assets/627540/5120d3f5-7274-430c-a4e2-b62a51f7e185">

+In both views you should be able to filter, search, and sort the data.

 ## Instructions for build steps and deployment packaging.

 From the generated version of the Next.js install:

-In the future, the easiest way to deploy Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out their [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Future:
+## Future implementations:

+- Add automated tests
-- Finish adding a way to submit favorites
+- Finish adding a way to submit and remove favorites
+- Create a user signup system
+- Create user login and session
+- Provide another way to view data other than just in a table
+- More mobile-friendly display